 This course is for you if you are passionate about animal welfare and conservation.
-It will provide an inspiring and demanding experience and is ideal for students who aspire to work in animal care, welfare or animal-based industry.
-The degree is also suitable for those wishing to work in microbiology and in agriculture.
+It will provide an inspiring and demanding experience and is ideal for students who aspire to work in animal care, welfare, veterinary or other animal based industry.
+The degree is also suitable for those wishing to work in microbiology, in agriculture and in the laboratory.
 You will gain a broad background knowledge and essential practical skills.